-Parent Information Sheet: On a yearly basis, a concussion and head injury information sheet shall be distributed to the student-athlete and the athlete's parent/guardian prior to the student-athlete's initial practice or competition.
-This information sheet may be incorporated into the parent permission sheet that allows students to participate in extracurricular athletics.
+- 4. Parent Information Sheet.
+On a yearly basis, the Athletic Director shall assure that a concussion and head injury information sheet is distributed to each student-athlete and the athlete's parent/guardian prior to the student-athlete's initial practice (including try-out) or competition.
+This information sheet may be incorporated into the parent permission sheet that allows students to participate in extracurricular athletics. - 5.
+Coach Training.
+All coaches, including volunteer coaches, will complete training in head injury and concussion management as recommended and/or provided by NHIAA, New Hampshire Department of